ThykeAdams/backend/README.md

 # backend
-The main server of strafe.chat
+Backend source code of the StrafeChat App.